pidg3/tn-tech-test/README.md

 - To get the server running:
   - `export FLASK_APP=main.py`
   - `python -m flask run`
+  - Now the endpoint can be pinged as described above.
 - To run the tests:
   - `pytest`

 ## Next steps if @ work

 - Is Selenium the right solution for this?
 It feels a bit slow and clunky.
 I'd want to discuss with people who are more experienced in scraping.
 - A creative alternative might be to reverse engineer the APIs that are providing the data.
-A brief exercise to grep out the responses suggested there might be some mileage in this: try running `curl_demo.sh`.
+I got this half working, but keys seem to rotate quite frequently.
+Probably do-able but not trivial.
-- Refactor: both `data_parser` and `html_loader` are relying on the same elements.
+- Refactor: both `data_parser` and `html_loader` are relying on the same DOM elements.
 Splitting in this way is logical, but some sort of shared data structure describing the elements needed would help reduce duplication.
+- Another refactor: speed up detecting a property does not exist.
+Currently just waiting for Selenium waits to time out.
 - Testing: I'd like to write a test to validate the page structure on Airbnb hasn't changed (sort of like a contract test).
-Flask API could probably use a test or two.
+Also, Flask API could probably use a test or two.
 - Docker: its a bit of a pain to have to set up the environment and download the Firefox driver.
 Would be better to create a new Docker image to automate this.

 Apart from that, it would depend on how this tool was to be used.
 Given it takes quite a while to load (and is a bit flaky, with multiple attempts sometimes needed) it would lend itself to some sort of queue/worker system.
 Perhaps using SQS/Lambdas on AWS, putting the results in DynamoDB.
 We'd probably also want some sort of continuous validation of the data collected.